 7. Stockpile cash in small bills.
 In a massive and chaotic riot situation, ATMs and banks are likely to be inaccessible, closed, or inoperable.

 8. Accumulate goods for barter.
 When the shelves are empty or the stores are closed, you may need to call on others for the supplies you need but did not anticipate.
 Have something to barter.
 Spirits (including beer, wine, and good old Jack Daniels) are always good choices as are candles, batteries, food, sanitation supplies, and first aid items are good to have a hand for barter as are fresh eggs and homegrown garden vegetables.
 See 40 Items to Barter in a Post-Collapse World.

 10. Invest in a reference library of books, manuals, and survival guides.
 Don’t forget to include fiction as well as non-fiction plus reading materials suitable for a variety of different ages.

 11. Acquire communication equipment so that you can keep in touch with family members and the outside world during times of civil disobedience.
 This may include an emergency radio, a shortwave scanner, a HAM radio or something else.
-Your gear will do you no good it you do not know how to use it.
+Your gear will do you no good if you do not know how to use it.
 If it is too complicated, create a cheat sheet or find something simpler to use.
 Practice often!

 12. Develop a family emergency plan so that everyone knows what to do and where to meet in the event the worst happens.
 See Survival Basics: 10 Steps for Preparing a Family Emergency Plan.